Mark Baldwin (baseball): After professional baseball and personal life

-Baldwin listed his birthdate when he played for Chicago in 1887 as 1867, which followed a theme of childishness and "extreme petulance" in him according to baseball historian David Nemec.
-In spring training prior to the 1887 season, a hotel employee found Baldwin and Tom Daly unconscious in their room, which smelled of gas.
-Either Daly or Baldwin accidentally blew out a flame in a gas light.
-Baldwin almost died, but was revived by a doctor.
-In 1892, he served as an NL umpire.
 During at least two off-seasons, he joined his brother hunting.
+Baldwin was a close personal friend of Ad Gumbert.

 In April 1896, Baldwin's father purchased a semi-professional baseball team which Mark helped organize.
 It folded before the end of its first season.
-After professional baseball, Baldwin started medical school at the University of Pennsylvania in fall 1898, where he coached the university's baseball team the year prior.
+After professional baseball, Baldwin coached the baseball team of the University of Pennsylvania.
+He started medical school at the university in fall 1898.
 He played as a guard on the American football team for either the University of Pennsylvania or Baltimore Medical College, to which he had transferred, or both.
-He graduated with a Doctor of Medicine from Baltimore Medical College in 1900 and practiced in Rochester, Minnesota, in Columbus, and at Passavant Hospital in Pittsburgh.
+He graduated with a Doctor of Medicine degree from Baltimore Medical College in 1900 and practiced in Rochester, Minnesota, in Columbus, and at Passavant Hospital in Pittsburgh.

-According to an obituary published in The Pittsburgh Press, Baldwin "spent some time with" Mayo Brothers William James Mayo and Charles Horace Mayo in Rochester and served as assistant coroner to George Frederick Shrady Jr. in New York City.
+According to an obituary published in The Pittsburgh Press, Baldwin "spent some time with" physicians William James Mayo and Charles Horace Mayo in Rochester and served as assistant coroner to George Frederick Shrady Jr. in New York City.
 He identified as a Republican in 1889, and, in 1910, supported former teammate John K. Tener in the latter's bid for Governor of Pennsylvania.
 Baldwin was a Freemason.
 He never married.

-He died at Passavant Hospital on November 10, 1929, of cardiorenal disease after a long illness, and was interred at Allegheny Cemetery in Pittsburgh.
+He died at Passavant Hospital on November 10, 1929, of cardiorenal disease after a long illness.
+He was interred at Allegheny Cemetery in Pittsburgh.